 When parents describe their kids’ money habits to me, they quickly label them as either a spender or saver.
-Granted, spending and saving are the either-or when it comes to money.
-But the decision to spend or not to spend is an important for kids.
+The spenders want to buy and acquire.
+The savers don’t want to buy and may hold back from spending.

-Kids need to balance spending and saving.
-In the adult world they will someday inhabit, spending and saving have to work together in their best interests over the long-term.
+They In life, managing spending and saving need to work together for the best financial results over time.
 However, when parents direct their savings decisions they are learning to obey instructions.

 Just as kids learn to adjust the pressure on the gas pedal, they can also learn to adjust their spending and saving activities.
 Here’s the caveat.
 Kids have to be in total control of their money, just at they are in control of the gas pedal.